Term personal data is one of the most important concepts of the General Data Protection Regulation (GDPR).

 What is personal data?

-Article 4 defines personal data as any piece of information that relates to or can be related to a natural person that can be directly or indirectly identified via that information.
+Personal data is any piece of information that relates to or can be related to a natural person that can be directly or indirectly identified via that information.

 This includes processing personal information about your employees or conducting direct marketing activities.

 The GDPR applies to the processing of personal data that is both automated and non-automated (partially or fully) and includes information related to:

 - an individual who can be identified or identifiable, directly from that information

 - an individual who can be indirectly identified from that information in combination with other information

 In order to consider information personal data, it has to be related to an individual.